zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2020_chi_mvnv_study.md

 - Lane Harrison
 - lex

-journal-short: CHI (CHI'20)
+journal-short: CHI
 year: 2020

 bibentry: inproceedings
 bib:
-booktitle: Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI ’20)
+  booktitle: "Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI), to appear"
-publisher: ACM Press
+  publisher: ACM

-# doi: 10.1145/2556288.2557032
+  doi:

-# pages: 3705--3714
+  pages:

-# award: ACM CHI 2014 Honorable Mention Award
+  award:

 # Links to a project hosted on VDL, or else externally on your own site